 Mr. Yoshinori Kawamura, our External Statutory Auditor, was newly appointed as an External Statutory Auditor at the 156th Ordinary General Meeting of Shareholders (August 29, 2017).
-He serves as Professor of Faculty of Commerce, Waseda University, with experiences as Secretary and Special Member of the Business Accounting Council of office at the end of the 155th Ordinary General Meeting of Shareholders held on August 26, 2016 the Financial Services Agency, and an examiner of the Certified Public Accountant Examination, etc. We look forward to his auditing activities, drawing on his expertise regarding corporate finance and accounting developed thus far.
+He serves as Professor of Faculty of Commerce, Waseda University, with experiences as Secretary and Special Member of the Business Accounting Council of the Financial Services Agency, and an examiner of the Certified Public Accountant Examination, etc. We look forward to his auditing activities, drawing on his expertise regarding corporate finance and accounting developed thus far.